DareData/lp-financial-literacy/Week 1 - Budgeting and Saving/Budgeting and Saving.md

 Managing your budget can be a breeze with modern financial tools.
 Here are some of the best options:

-- Mint: A free app that tracks all your accounts and spending in one place.
+- Cashew: A free (and open source) app that tracks all your accounts and spending in one place.
 It categorizes your expenses automatically and helps you stay on budget.
 - You Need a Budget (YNAB): This is a paid app that takes budgeting to the next level by assigning every dollar a specific job.
 It's perfect if you want to be more intentional with your money.
 According to YNAB, their average user saves over $6,000 in the first year.
 - Excel: If you like more control, building your own budget spreadsheet in Excel allows for flexibility and customization.